FwappyPotato/minecraft-linux-autoclicker/README.md

 2. Set `pauseOnLostFocus` to false in `~/.minecraft/options.txt` or open Minecraft and disable it in game (F3 + P).
 3. Launch Minecraft
 4. When you're ready, run the script.
-5. Stop by right clicking in Minecraft window.
+5. Stop by bringing Minecraft window into focus.